ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The leader responds to well-formed requests to `[leader]/upload` with status 200 and an empty body.
 Malformed requests are handled as described in
 {{pa-error-common-aborts}}.

+#### Batched Uploading

+Usually the client's upload request will consist of a single report, but there are applications for which it's useful to be able to upload many reports in the same request.
+For example, reports might be collected from a set of clients and uploaded to the leader by some entity in the middle.

 ## Collect {#pa-collect}